 The HR website’s annual leave pages provide full details for calculating both holiday and mandatory leave.
 An annual leave record form is available from the HR forms webpage to record leave taken.

-If staff have exceeded their entitlement, the College will deduct an equivalent number of days’ pay from any pay due at the end of employment, or will otherwise seek to recover the money owed after employment has ended.
-You will be asked to confirm the amount of any outstanding leave to be paid or the amount of leave to be recovered for their member of staff on termination by completing a .
+If staff have exceeded their entitlement, the College will deduct an equivalent number of days’ pay from any payment due at the end of employment or will otherwise seek to recover the money owed after employment has ended.
+You will be asked to confirm the amount of any outstanding leave to be paid or the amount of leave to be recovered for their member of staff on termination.